fread-ink/ebook-paginator/README.md

 Minor bugs:

 * Fix `repeatTableHeader` doubling of table header if cut-off happens at top of table
-* Make `repeatTableHeader` work for backward pagination
+* `repeatTableHeader` doesn't work for backward pagination